Vikki2002/Vikki2002/README.md

-- 👋 Hi, I’m @Vikki2002
+- 👋 Hi, I’m Vikki kuswaha (@Vikki2002)
-- 👀 I’m interested in ...Developement
+- 👀 I’m interested in ...
+Andriod Developement
-- 🌱 I’m currently learning ...
-Frontend Developer
+- 🌱 I’m currently learning ... java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...